alexziab/growpacity/README.md

 ### Typical Workflow

 1. **Generate Opacity Tables:**
-     Instantiate `OpacityCalculator` in Python, set desired ranges, and run `execute_optool()` to generate absorption coefficients using OpTool.
+     Instantiate `OpacityCalculator` in Python, set desired ranges, and run `execute_optool()` to generate absorption coefficients using optool.
 2. **Compute Mean Opacities:**
      Use `build_mean_opacities()` to calculate Rosseland and Planck means and save them.
 3. **Tabulate Results:**